-R5.1
+R5.1 Postgraduate training programmes must give doctors in training:

+a). training posts that deliver the curriculum and assessment requirements set out in the approved curriculum.

+ACHIEVED.
+However, ongoing work will need to be done particularly around year 3 of the curriculum and the role of the Registrar.

+b). sufficient practical experience to achieve and maintain the clinical or medical competencies (or both) required by their curriculum.

+c). an educational induction to make sure they understand their curriculum and how their post or clinical placement fits within the overall programme.

+d). the opportunity to work and learn with other members on the team to support inter-professional multidisciplinary working.

+PARTIALLY ACHIEVED.
+Some evidence provided though QI projects.

-- R5.1 Postgraduate training programmes must give doctors in training: - a). training posts that deliver the curriculum and assessment requirements set out in the approved curriculum.
-NOT ACHIEVED no evidence that a curriculum is being followed. - b). sufficient practical experience to achieve and maintain the clinical or medical competencies (or both) required by their curriculum.
-PARTIALLY ACHIEVED there is plenty practical evidence experience but no obvious curriculum being followed. - c). an educational induction to make sure they understand their curriculum and how their post or clinical placement fits within the overall programme.
-NOT ACHIEVED no understanding of curriculum. d). the opportunity to work and learn with other members on the team to support inter-professional multidisciplinary working.
-ACHIEVED. e). regular, useful meetings with their clinical and educational supervisors.
-ACHIEVED. f). placements that are long enough to allow them to become members of the multi-professional team, and to allow team members to make reliable judgments about their abilities, performance and progress.
-ACHIEVED. g). a balance between providing services and accessing educational and training opportunities.
+e). regular, useful meetings with their clinical and educational supervisors.

+f). placements that are long enough to allow them to become members of the multi-professional team, and to allow team members to make reliable judgments about their abilities, performance and progress.

+g). a balance between providing services and accessing educational and training opportunities.
 Services will focus on patient needs, but the work undertaken by doctors in training should support learning opportunities wherever possible.

+PARTIALLY ACHIEVED.
+We note the progress being made to full time hospital posts which are likely to offer the best experience.

+R5.2 Assessments must be mapped to the requirements of the approved curriculum and appropriately sequenced to match doctors' progression through their education and training.

+R5.3 Assessments must be carried out by someone with appropriate expertise in the area being assessed, and who has been appropriately selected, supported and appraised.
+They are responsible for honestly and effectively assessing the doctor in training's performance and being able to justify their decision.

+R5.4 Educators must be trained and calibrated in the assessments they are required to conduct

 ACHIEVED.

-R5.2 R5.2 Assessments must be mapped to the requirements of the approved curriculum and appropriately sequenced to match doctors' progression through their education and training NOT ACHIEVED - no evidence of curriculum or assessment used, apart from the examinations.
-R5.3 R5.3 Assessments must be carried out by someone with appropriate expertise in the area being assessed, and who has been appropriately selected, supported and appraised.
-They are responsible for honestly and effectively assessing the doctor in training's performance and being able to justify their decision PARTIALLY ACHIEVED - in course assessments do not appear to be properly embedded and Tutors are not appraised.
-R5.4 R5.4 Educators must be trained and calibrated in the assessments they are required to conduct NOT ACHIEVED - minimal evidence of any significance training in assessment.
-R5.5 R5.5 Educators should ensure assessments are fair and give all learners equal opportunity to pass.
-PARTIALLY ACHIEVED - but applies to examinations only.
+R5.5 Educators should ensure assessments are fair and give all learners equal opportunity to pass.

+ACHIEVED.